vaishnavipadwal/3tier-aws-terraform-deployment/README.md

 ---

 That’s how I automated a scalable 3-tier web app deployment on AWS using Terraform!
 If you want, I can share the full Terraform code and detailed instructions.

----

-Would you like me to format this into a ready-to-use `README.md` file next?